aws-samples/shopfloor-connectivity/docs/targets/aws-lambda.md

 # AWS Lambda Target

-AwsLambdaFunctionConfiguration extends the type TargetConfiguration with specific configuration data for calling an AWS lambda function.
+AwsLambdaFunctionConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for calling an AWS lambda function.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-LAMBDA"</strong>
 <p>Requires IAM permission lambda:InvokeFunction for the lambda function that is called.</p>